If you buy products through the links on this page, we may earn a commission. Learn more.

 - Great price

-CBD Essence is an established CBD brand out of Florida.
-It’s one of the only reputable companies that offer full-spectrum CBD vape juice.
+Extract Labs is an established CBD brand out of Colorado founded by veteran Craig Henderson.
+It’s one of the only reputable companies that offer full-spectrum CBD vape e-liquid.

 Funky Farms Vape Juice (Best Value)